bykimus-prime/restaurant-page/README.md

 `git clone https://github.com/bykimus-prime/TOP-restaurant-page.git`

 2. Once you have cloned this project, you need to install npm and webpack.
 The required dependencies are:
-`npm install webpack webpack-cli --save-dev`
+`npm install webpack webpack-cli --save-dev`.
 This will create the needed node_modules file in your project directory.

 3. Distribution files can be produced using:
 `npx webpack` or your preferred method.